Asian Water Monitor

 Feed juveniles smaller meals more often and adults less often according to body condition.
 Use calcium and multivitamin supplements deliberately; do not use supplements to compensate for missing UVB, poor diet, or low temperatures.

 Avoid obesity.
-Large monitors and iguanas are especially prone to long-term damage when fed too much rich food or kept in enclosures that do not allow exercise.
+Large monitors are prone to long-term damage when they are fed too many rich whole-prey items and kept in enclosures that do not allow sustained movement.

 Variety is important, but so is restraint.
 Insects and lean whole prey should make up the core for smaller and arboreal monitors; large water monitors need a broader whole-prey diet but still become obese if overfed rich rodents.
 Feed with tongs or dishes, not fingers, and do not train the animal to strike at hands.